Rectal prolapse

 Your doctor may gently push the prolapse back in.
 They may show you how to do this yourself too.

-Pushing a rectal prolapse back in needs to be done very gently.
-You need to try and relax (or encourage your child to relax) while you’re doing it.
-You’ll probably find it easier to do while lying on your back or side, rather than sitting or squatting.
+You need to be very gentle when you push a rectal prolapse back in.
+Try and relax while you do it.
+You’ll probably find it easier to do while you lie on your back or side.
 Press gently and steadily on the prolapsed tissue to help it go back inside through the anus.

 Your doctor may advise you to use a little lubricating jelly to help it slide back in more easily.